stackitcloud/stackit-cli/docs/stackit_organization_member_remove.md

 ## stackit organization member remove

-Remove a member from an organization.
+Removes a member from an organization.

 ### Synopsis

-Remove a member from an organization.
+Removes a member from an organization.
 A member is a combination of a subject (user, service account or client) and a role.
 The subject is usually email address (for users) or name (for clients).